From scholarships to charities, golf outing helps improve lives of others

 Guerin Catholic assistant football coach Steven Shackelford was one of the participants in the golf outing.
 (Margaret Fallin)

-The foundation also supports the American Foundation for Suicide Prevention and FOCUS, a fellowship of Catholic university students that forms missionaries and sends them around the world.
+The foundation also supports the American Foundation for Suicide Prevention and FOCUS, a Catholic outreach organization.

 The tournament began with mass at the Guerin Catholic chapel, followed by registration for the tournament.
 Charleston’s provided a burger bar for lunch, followed by announcements.